top 5 staff retention strategies

 Many organisations survey their staff on an annual basis, if at all.
 To monitor staff turnover risks, if you have a large number of employees, they should be surveyed on a monthly basis if possible.

 Regular communication with your employees is especially important during times of change.
-Surveying your staff once a year would not have been adequate during the covid pandemic for example.
+Surveying your staff once a year would not have been adequate during the COVID-19 pandemic for example.

 1. Appreciation